canonical/checkbox/checkbox-ng/docs/manpages/PLAINBOX_SESSION_SHARE.rst

 Description
 ===========

-PlainBox sessions allow jobs to communicate by referring to the
+Plainbox sessions allow jobs to communicate by referring to the
 $PLAINBOX_SESSION_SHARE environment variable.
 Files generated therein are explicitly meant to be accessible to all the other jobs participating in the session.